 A related issue arising from Covid was the recognition that there was a need for more local food to be produced and distributed.
 A new organisation called Proactive Communities was formed to meet the needs of local people experiencing poverty.
 A by-product of their work was reduction of food waste.

-Other organisations which had already been in existence for some time joined with Pro Com to extend our thinking to the wider issue of protecting our environment.
+Other organisations which had already been in existence for some time joined with Proactive Communities to extend our thinking to the wider issue of protecting our environment.
 Blair in Bloom had a long history of planting bulbs, flowers and shrubs around the town and of creating wildlife havens.
 The Climate Café was involved in many initiatives including active travel, home energy efficiency and tree planting as well as raising awareness of the seriousness of climate change.

 And so Open Spaces was formed.
 We met online initially then had a series of site visits to develop our ideas in more specific detail.
 We worked throughout with our local Council (Perth and Kinross, PKC) and with Catherine (TBP) in identifying areas and potential work that could be undertaken.
 We were encouraged to think of our efforts as being directed towards the creation of Scotland’s first Biodiversity Town.

 During the school summer holidays in 2021, two bird box trails were created: one in a local park and one alongside the river Ericht.
 Children were also helped to make bug hotels and place them strategically.

 We then took the step of applying for funding from PKC’s Nature Restoration Fund.
 The local Blairgowrie and Rattray Development Trust (BRDT) helpfully fronted the application as the Open Spaces group has no legal status.
 Thankfully, we were successful and have over £13,000 to use making our aspirations a reality.